From Würzburg into the world11/30/2017

 Her career path took her from Würzburg via California to Berlin where Dorothea Fiedler heads the Leibniz Institute for Molecular Pharmacology.
 She considers her children to be a great contrast to the world of science.

 Which jobs do graduates from the University of Würzburg work in?
 To present different perspectives to students, Michaela Thiel, the director of the central alumni network, has interviewed selected alumni.
-This time, the spotlight is on Urs-Peter Schmidt.
+This time it is Professor Dorothea Fiedler's turn.

 Thank you for the interview.